Datia: Transportation

-Datia is Well Connected with Roadways,Railways and Airways.
+Datia is well Connected with roadways, railways and airways.

-Datia railway station is main railway station of the town, it's station code is DAA.
+Datia railway station is the main railway station of the town.
+Its station code is DAA.
 Many train halts in the station.
 It is located on Gwalior-Jhansi mainline section.
 The station consists of five platforms.
 Passenger, MEMU, Express, and Superfast trains stop at the station.

 The following trains stop at Datia railway station in both directions: